V.1 The soil´s skin

-In previous units we have explained how to design the place (Didactic unit 2), and how to prepare the land from scratch to create our edible garden (Didactic unit 3) and edible garden forest (Didactic unit 4).
-Now it is time to deal with their maintenance.
+In previous didactic units we have explained how to design the place (Didactic Unit II), and how to prepare the land from scratch to create our edible garden and edible garden forest (Didactic Units III and IV).
+Now it is time to deal with their maintenance, an essential part in this permanent polyculture system.

-The initial nutrition we applied to the soil plays a crucial role in maintenance.
+The level of mulching used for the nutrition we applied to the soil plays a crucial role in our edible garden’s maintenance.
 We will identify this issue with concepts such as soil´s skin and surface compost.

-In this unit we will see how and when to feed our soil by reusing organic resources from the spot itself, from the near environment and even from the homes of the people that benefit from the project, people that might be interacting with the neighbourhood by recollecting, for example, used coffee grounds, newspapers or cardboard from bars and restaurants, as we already discussed in the “wastes-resources network connected to the neighbourhood” section from the didactic unit II.
-This activity can be done in pairs or in small groups depending on the difficulties the users face.
+In this didactic unit we will see how and when to feed our soil by reusing organic resources from the spot itself, from the near environment and even from the homes of the people that benefit from the project, people that might be interacting with the neighbourhood by recollecting, for example, used coffee grounds, newspapers or cardboard from bars and restaurants, as we already discussed in the “wastes-resources network connected to the neighbourhood” section from the Didactic Unit II.
+This activity can be done in pairs or in small groups depending on the difficulties the participants face.
 This task favours socializing, self-confidence and self-assurance, team spirit, mutual assistance…

 The approximate one-year experience of trial and error after starting ours edible garden and garden forest provides numerous opportunities to notice the need for change, especially taking into account the benefits of the people we work with.

-By observing the soil, we can see that the mulch and the newspaper or cardboard used at the beginning have decomposed and therefore we can start to notice the dark tone of the soil (Figure 5.1).
-When the soil loses some of its cover, which is its protection, it loses humidity and life, turning into a dry, faded, cracked and hard soil.
-It is better to avoid reaching this situation even though it is possible to reverse and recover.
+By observing the soil, we can see that the mulch and the newspaper or cardboard used at the beginning have decomposed and therefore we can start to notice the dark tone of the soil and possibly rests of newspaper (Figure V.1).
+When the soil loses some of its cover, which is its protection, it loses humidity and life, turning into a dry, cracked and hard soil.
+It is better to avoid reaching this situation even though it is possible to reverse if we cover it with organic matter and we water it regularly the following days.

-When available, we first add a thin layer of used coffee grounds, with an approximate thickness of 1 to 2 centimetres with the aim of covering the complete surface between the plants that we still have in the garden, so it is not necessary to pause the cultivating area in order to feed it.
-This task must be done with caution to avoid dropping used coffee grounds on to the plants (Figure 5.2).
+When available, we first add a thin layer of used coffee grounds, with an approximate thickness of 1 to 2 centimetres (maximum) with the aim of covering the complete surface between the plants that we still have in the edible garden, so it is not necessary to pause the cultivating area in order to feed it.
+This task must be done with caution to avoid dropping used coffee grounds onto the plants (Figure V.2).
+It is not necessary to remove remaining newspapers or cardboards, since after that they will remain covered and become compost components.

 After covering the soil with used coffee grounds we have the great opportunity to directly sow in situ, using the broadcast seeding technique.
 This method consists of spreading the seeds by hand over the used coffee grounds, trying to avoid getting them too close to each other, although if this happened they could be removed afterwards when the seeds sprout and they have grown enough to thin them.

-The participants can use a glass jar to carry a mixture of seeds of their own choice to spread them, such as Swiss chard, green beans that fix nitrogen, small edible flowers, melliferous plants like marigolds or tagetes, arugula, radishes, sunflowers, etc. (Figure 5.3).
+The participants can use a glass jar to carry a mixture of seeds of their own choice to spread them, such as Swiss chard, green beans that fix nitrogen, edible flowers, melliferous plants like marigolds or tagetes, arugula, radishes, sunflowers, etc. (Figure V.3).

 After the broadcast seeding, we need to cover the soil with the organic matter we have available, carrying it with buckets.
 We will cautiously spread the organic matter around the vegetables, trying to avoid dropping it on top of the plants.
-To do so, we protect the plant with one hand while the other hand spreads the organic matter over the seeds and the used coffee grounds until the whole area is covered (Figure 5.4).
+To do so, we protect the plant with one hand while the other hand spreads the organic matter over the seeds and the used coffee grounds until the whole area is covered (Figure V.4).
+We need to remember that water hoses are to be left on top of the mulching, as we already saw on the Didactic Unit III.

-Figure 5.4 – Covering the seeds and the used coffee grounds with organic matter in the cultivated area
+Figure V.4.- Covering the seeds and the used coffee grounds with organic matter in the cultivated area

-The layer of organic matter we need to place on the soil is approximately 5 centimetres thick, two or three fingers thick.
-We need to bear in mind that after wetting the organic matter its thickness will be halved, making it easier to plant (Figure 5.5).
+The layer of organic matter we need to place on the soil is of approximately 5 centimetres, meaning two or three fingers tall.
+We need to bear in mind that after wetting the organic matter its thickness will be halved, making it easier to plant (Figure V.5).

-Figure 5.6 – Images of sprouting seeds and of the appropriate moment to thin the seedlings after having spread the organic matter
+Figure V.6.- Images of sprouting seeds and of the appropriate moment to thin the seedlings after having spread the organic matter

-With this first maintenance of the soil’s skin, there should be no need of putting newspapers or cardboard again before applying the organic matter.
-The only case, in which we would apply newspaper or cardboard again, would be when we notice a lot of invasive plants in the cultivating area and we would want to control them, as it was explained in the Didactic unit 3.
+With this first maintenance of the soil’s skin, there should be no need of putting newspapers or cardboards again before applying the organic matter.
+The only case, in which we would apply newspaper or cardboard again, would be when we notice a lot of adventitious plants hard to remove in the cultivating area.
+We would be forced to stop the crop of the affected area and control them with newspaper or cardboard, as it was explained in the Didactic Unit III.

-As we explained, if we have to apply newspapers again, we would have to stop the plot completely or partially, and by not doing so, it would take us more work to weed the invasive plants since they would grow again after a week (Figure 5.7).
+As we explained, if we have to apply newspapers again, we would have to stop the plot completely or partially, and by not doing so, it would take us more work to weed these plants since they would grow again after a week (Figure V.7).

-Figure 5.7 – Replacing newspapers and cardboard by stopping the cultivation in one area of the garden
+Figure V.7.- Replacing newspapers and cardboard by stopping the cultivation in one area of the edible garden

-If we are using organic waste from our exterior collaborators, we have to be aware of the presence of possible seeds, cuttings or bulbs of invasive plants in the material since we do not know what type of plants are in the waste.
-In any case, after having covered the soil with the organic matter, it’s easy to revise in group the allotments at least once every two weeks, pulling out sprouts that are not vegetables or crops (Figure 5.10).
-This activity offers a great opportunity to the people we work with since it develops their ability to observe and their retentive memory so they can learn to identify sprouts of invasive plants
+If we are using organic waste from our exterior collaborators, we have to be aware of the presence of possible seeds, cuttings or bulbs of adventitious plants in the material since we do not know what type of plants are in the waste.
+In any case, after having covered the soil with the organic matter, it’s easy to revise in group the allotments at least once every two weeks, pulling out sprouts that are not vegetables or crops (Figure V.10).
+This activity offers a great opportunity to the people we work with since they develop their ability to observe and their memory, so they can learn to identify sprouts of adventitious plants hard to remove.

-This technique of feeding and protecting the soil is applied once or twice a year depending on the intensity of the cultivation, the quantity of organic matter we add and the quickness of its decomposition.
-If we do not have used coffee ground, we can use substrate obtained from the cultivation of the paths, which we will discuss later, or as the last choice, we only add mulch.
+This technique of feeding and protecting the soil is applied once or twice a year depending on the climate area where we are, on the intensity of the cultivation, the quantity of organic matter we add and the quickness of its decomposition, the irrigation system we use, etc. If we do not have used coffee ground, we can use substrate obtained from the cultivation of the paths, which we will discuss later, or as the last choice, we only add mulch.

 An optimal nutrition and protection of the soil creates the best conditions for a dense and a wide range of vegetables in the allotments.
 We can see and notice that the soil in our beds is spongy, which allows us to make holes to plant very easily.
 When we plant, we have to make sure we don’t drop any organic matter into the holes, just like we explained when planting for the first time with the newspapers and cardboard.
 We do so by cautiously removing a bit of the organic matter before making the hole.